 Email: M dot Ludley at warwick dot ac dot uk

-The working title for my thesis is 'Framing the discourse: The role of rhetoric, argumentation and evidence in cultural policy making.'
+The working title for my thesis is 'Framing the discourse: Language, argumentation and rhetoric during the cultural policy making process.'

 The idea of evidence-based policymaking as the key to good decisions has dominated both practice and research in public policy for over 25 years, resulting in an increasing demand for policy assessment.
 I argue that “culture” differs significantly from other public policy fields.
 It is characterised by methodological and ontological challenges that hinder the evaluation of policy outcomes.
 Language, however, plays a major role in the policy process helping policy actors to make the case for “culture” as a versatile catalyst for society.